pradavic-1972/epson-qx11-research/Reverse Engineering/gate-arrays.md

 The **GAVDP** and **GAVNIT** continue to be active areas of reverse engineering as we decode more of their internal logic, register interactions, and timing systems.

 ---

-If you want, I can also generate:

-✔ `docs/gavnit.md`
-✔ `docs/vram-windowing.md`
-✔ `docs/floppy-subsystem.md`
-✔ SVG diagrams for all blocks